 The first step to finding out what happened to your baby is to obtain the medical records.
 Health care professionals have a duty to record in the hospital chart what happens during their care of a patient.
 You have a right to obtain your medical records and those of your child.
 If you have hired a lawyer to investigate a potential case, that lawyer can, and should, do that for you.
 All you will need to do is sign authorization forms allowing them to do so on your behalf.

 There are many different kinds of medical records that provide valuable information about what happened to your baby.
-The clinical notes and recors from your prenatal doctor show the health of the baby and mother before labour and delivery.
+The clinical notes and records from your prenatal doctor show the health of the baby and mother before labour and delivery.
 The mother’s chart from the hospital gives information about how well the baby tolerated labour while in the womb and whether there were any complications during the labour and delivery process.
 The baby’s chart from the hospital shows any complications the baby had after he or she was born.
-Importantly, experienced birth injury lawyers always obtain copies of the actual imaging (MRIs, CAT scans and ultrasounds) taken during the pregnancy and newborn period.
+Importantly, experienced birth injury lawyers always obtain copies of the actual imaging (MRIs, CAT scans, and ultrasounds) taken during the pregnancy and newborn period.
 These included prenatal ultrasounds during done during pregnancy and imaging of the newborn’s brain after birth.

 Review the Records

 Once your lawyer receives your medical records, he or she will review them.
-Reviewing medical records from, for example, labour and delivery is difficult unless you have experience with the records and what they show.
+Reviewing medical records from, for example, labour and delivery are difficult unless you have experience with the records and what they show.
 It is easy to miss something important if you are not used to working with medical records.
-Abbreviations and acronyms are commonly used in medical records, and as a result most people do not understand what is written.
-The heart rate of your baby while in the womb is tracked electronically, and is vitally important to determine what happened, but meaningless to someone who has never looked at the electronic heart rate tracings before.
+Abbreviations and acronyms are commonly used in medical records, and as a result, most people do not understand what is written.
+The heart rate of your baby while in the womb is tracked electronically and is vitally important to determine what happened, but meaningless to someone who has never looked at the electronic heart rate tracings before.
 A BILA lawyer knows what to look for in the records, is familiar with fetal heart tracings, and is particularly knowledgeable about the significance of certain entries in those records.